wheres-my-receipt/give_me_your_money/README.md

 A simple money-grabbing app for simple people.

 ## The capitalist manifesto
-To optimally divest your wallet from your membership fee:
+To optimally divest your wallet of your membership fee:
  * Create a basic membership signup system
  * Create a JSON API for client/admin control of accounts
  * Implement a payment system (using stripe) for membership and desk rental